timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
-MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
-Its purpose is to reduce administrative burdens, enabling musicians to focus on creative work.
-The platform aims to be user-friendly, scalable, and become the leading global solution for managing music careers, simplifying music business administration worldwide and freeing musicians to focus on their art.
+MusoBuddy is a comprehensive platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
+Its primary purpose is to reduce administrative burdens, allowing musicians to concentrate on their creative work.
+The project aims to be a user-friendly, scalable, and globally leading solution for music career management, simplifying business administration and freeing artists to focus on their craft.

 ## User Preferences
 Preferred communication style: Simple, everyday language.